Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 In Exercises 13–24, assume that a simple random sample has been selected and test the given claim.
 Unless specified by your instructor, use either the P-value method or the critical value method for testing hypotheses.
 Identify the null and alternative hypotheses, test statistic, P-value (or range of P-values), or critical value(s), and state the final conclusion that addresses the original claim.

-Diastolic Blood Pressure Diastolic blood pressure levels of 60 mm Hg or lower are considered to be too low.
-For the 300 diastolic blood pressure levels listed in Data Set 1 “Body Data” from Appendix B, the mean is 70.75333 mm Hg and the standard deviation is 11.61618 mm Hg.
-Use a 0.01 significance level to test the claim that the sample is from a population with a mean greater than 60 mm Hg.
+Systolic Blood Pressure Systolic blood pressure levels above 120 mm Hg are considered to be high.
+For the 300 systolic blood pressure levels listed in Data Set 1 “Body Data” from Appendix B, the mean is 122.96000 mm Hg and the standard deviation is 15.85169 mm Hg.
+Use a 0.01 significance level to test the claim that the sample is from a population with a mean greater than 120 mm Hg.

 Verified step by step guidance